-Exporting and importing Open edX courses
+Exporting, importing, and duplicating Open edX courses

-From this page, there really is only one option - to click the big blue button "Export Course Content" To export your course, click it.
+From this page, there really is only one option - to click the big blue button Export Course Content To export your course.

-Thankfully, on the Export page, there is a list of components that are and are not exported.
+On the Export page, there is a list of components that are and are not exported.
 Make sure you check it out and understand it when exporting.

 Feel free to rename this file to something that makes it obvious what it is.
-Just make sure you leave the ".tar.gz" part of the file name.
+Just make sure you leave the .tar.gz part of the file name.
 It's also a good idea to put it somewhere on your computer where you won't lose it.

 Select the Settings drop-down menu, and then click Import.

-From this page, click the big green button that says "Choose a File to Import"
+From this page, click the big green button that says Choose a File to Import.